 Having a superior service desk often means having a better business.
-This belief certainly rings true to many customers, as one of their biggest frustrations derives from a mismanaged user-support system; whether it’s lost tickets, a disorganized interface, or lack of features, a poor service desk has potential to do some serious damage to a customer’s workflow and thus the business itself.
+This belief certainly rings true to many customers, as one of their biggest frustrations derives from a mismanaged user-support system; whether it’s lost tickets, a disorganised interface, or lack of features, a poor service desk has potential to do some serious damage to a customer’s workflow and thus the business itself.

-Fortunately, the JIRA Service Desk seems to offer a solution to all these issues, as it is a highly agile and adaptable system that offers a plethora of handy features for businesses of all sizes.
+Fortunately, the Jira Service Desk seems to offer a solution to all these issues, as it is a highly agile and adaptable system that offers a plethora of handy features for businesses of all sizes.
 But how does it stack up to its similarly-classed service desks?
 To answer that, we have compared it to its biggest, direct competition: Zendesk, BMC, and Service Now.
-Though each of these systems has their own merits and areas of expertise, the following comparison will show how JIRA Service Desk offers the overall best package and value.
+Though each of these systems has their own merits and areas of expertise, the following comparison will show how Jira Service Desk offers the overall best package and value.

 1. JIRA Service Desk